bbepis/XUnity.AutoTranslator/README.md

 Height=100                       ;The width (per translator) of the translation aggregator window.
 EnabledTranslators=              ;The id's of the translation endpoints that has been enabled in the translation aggregator window.
 List is separated by ';'.

+[Google]
+ServiceUrl=                      ;OPTIONAL, can be used to direct google API request to a different URL.
+Can be used to circumvent GFWoC

 [GoogleLegitimate]
 GoogleAPIKey=                    ;OPTIONAL, needed if GoogleTranslateLegitimate is configured